Suspect in Denver's East High School shooting is dead, authorities confirm

 Police said the administrators were shot at the front of the school, away from other students, as Lyle was undergoing a routine morning search for weapons.

-Lyle had agreed to be searched every morning as part of a "safety plan" following previous behavioral issues, police said.
+Lyle had agreed to be patted down every morning as part of a "safety plan" following previous behavioral issues, police said.

 "During that search, obviously, a weapon was retrieved," said Denver Police Chief Ron Thomas.
 "A handgun was retrieved, and several shots were fired."